guenthertom/stata-crashcourse/_sources/units/unit07_data_wrangling/README.md

 You can load the data with `use "https://stats.idre.ucla.edu/stat/data/hs0", clear`. <br>
 You can calculate the mean by dividing the total score by the number of categories. <br>
-There is an `egen` function for z-standardization.
+There is an `egen` function for mean calculation and z-standardization.

 </details>